Skip to main content

 Configure Options (Optional)

-Click "Options" to set a save location, enable a countdown timer, choose a microphone for audio, or show mouse clicks in the recording.
+Click "Options" to pick a save location, set a countdown timer (5 or 10 seconds), select a microphone for voice narration, or toggle mouse click visibility in the recording.

 4